Relkondo/Fillit/README.md

 ### **Description**

 Fillit is an algorithm exercise.
-It's a programm that receives a set of tetraminos and gives you the smallest square possible in which all pieces can fit.
+It's a program that receives a set of tetraminos and gives you the smallest square possible in which all pieces can fit.
 You can find the subject [here](./fillit.en.pdf)

 ### **Vuilding**